ai4os/ai4-template/README.md

 # AI4OS Hub Modules Template (minimal)

+## For users

-This is the template for developing new modules in the AI4OS Platform.
+This is a minimal template for developing new modules in the AI4OS Platform.
 It uses [Cookiecutter](https://cookiecutter.readthedocs.io) to generate the templates.
 This template is based on the  [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/) template.

 This repository provides a minimal version of the AI4OS Hub template: Simple, minimal template, with the minimum requirements to integrate your AI model in AI4OS Hub.